Tom Cruise returns Golden Globes Awards in protest of HFPA - KESQ

 “We continue to believe that the HFPA is committed to meaningful reform.
 However, change of this magnitude takes time and work, and we feel strongly that the HFPA needs time to do it right.
 As such, NBC will not air the 2022 Golden Globes,” NBC told CNN Business.

+The HFPA released a statement on its website pledging to make changes.

+“Regardless of the next air date of the Golden Globes, implementing transformational changes as quickly — and as thoughtfully — as possible remains the top priority for our organization.
+We invite our partners in the industry to the table to work with us on the systemic reform that is long overdue, both in our organization as well as within the industry at large.”

-Prior to the the network’s announcement, Scarlett Johansson issued a statement calling for the entertainment community to take a step back from participating in events sponsored by the HFPA.
+Prior to NBC’s announcement, Scarlett Johansson issued a statement calling for the entertainment community to take a step back from participating in events sponsored by the HFPA.

 “As an actor promoting a film, one is expected to participate in awards season by attending press conferences as well as awards shows,” she said in a statement to Variety and confirmed by CNN.
 “In the past, this has often meant facing sexist questions and remarks by certain HFPA members that bordered on sexual harassment.
 It is the exact reason why I, for many years, refused to participate in their conferences.
 The HFPA is an organization that was legitimized by the likes of Harvey Weinstein to amass momentum for Academy recognition, and the industry followed suit.
 Unless there is necessary fundamental reform within the organization, I believe it is time that we take a step back from the HFPA and focus on the importance and strength of unity within our unions and the industry as a whole.”